wsummerhill/CobaltStrike_BOF_Collections/README.md

 AddMachineAccount [*Computername] [Optional Password] --> Create new machine account - requires MachineAccountQuota to create new account
 Domaininfo --> Enumerate AD domain
-Lapsdump <computername> --> Dump LAPS passwowrds on remote systems within AD (requires elevated privileges on target) Psw --> 	Show window titles from processes with active windows Psx --> Show detailed information from all processes running on the system and provides a summary of installed security products and tools.
+Lapsdump <computername> --> Dump LAPS passwowrds on remote systems within AD (requires elevated privileges on target) Psc --> Show detailed information from processes with established TCP and RDP connections Psw --> 	Show window titles from processes with active windows Psx --> Show detailed information from all processes running on the system and provides a summary of installed security products and tools.
 Smbinfo <compuername> --> Get SMB info of remote system